gcioffi/TLIO/README.md

 ### Dataset Generation

 We low-pass filter real and sim IMU to remove noise coming from the platform (e.g.motors).
+This is not necessary if the controller on the platform already filters the IMU measurements.

-To low-pass using a butterworth filter
+To low-pass using a butterworth filter:

 ```python src/sim_to_real/scripts/apply_butterworth_filter.py --config path-to-config```